DemonBoiAnzu/DeathNote/README.md

 ### How to use the API

 Using the API is simple, first you need to add Death Note as a dependancy to your addon - and as a depend in your plugin.yml.

+Side note: you must compile using Java 16

 Maven: coming soon